kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 \(2\) A notice of Federal tax lien is not recordable under this part, since it is required to be filed elsewhere by the Internal Revenue Code (26 U.S.C.
 6321, 6323; 26 CFR 301.6321-1, 301.6323-1).

-\(b\) The kinds of conveyance recordable under this part include those used as evidence of ownership under §47.11 of this chapter.
+\(b\) The kinds of conveyance recordable under this part include those used as evidence of ownership under [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.11   Evidence of ownership.|§47.11]] of this chapter.

 \(c\) The validity of any instrument, eligible for recording under this part, is governed by the laws of the State, possession, Puerto Rico, or District of Columbia, as the case may be, in which the instrument was delivered, regardless of the location or place of delivery of the property affected by the instrument.
 If the place where an instrument is intended to be delivered is stated in the instrument, it is presumed that the instrument was delivered at that place.
 The recording of a conveyance is not a decision of the FAA that the instrument does, in fact, affect title to, or an interest in, the aircraft or other property it covers.

 \(d\) The following rules apply to conveyances executed for security purposes and assignments thereof:

 \(1\) A security agreement must be signed by the debtor.
-If the debtor is not the registered owner of the aircraft, the security agreement must be accompanied by the debtor's Application for Aircraft Registration and evidence of ownership, as prescribed in Part 47 of this chapter, unless the debtor—
+If the debtor is not the registered owner of the aircraft, the security agreement must be accompanied by the debtor's Application for Aircraft Registration and evidence of ownership, as prescribed in [[Volume 1/C Aircraft/0047 Aircraft registration.md|Part 47 of this chapter]], unless the debtor—

-\(i\) Holds a Dealer's Aircraft Registration Certificate and submits evidence of ownership as provided in §47.67 of this chapter (if applicable);
+\(i\) Holds a Dealer's Aircraft Registration Certificate and submits evidence of ownership as provided in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.67   Evidence of ownership.|§47.67]] of this chapter (if applicable);

 \(ii\) Was the owner of the aircraft on the date the security agreement was signed, as shown by documents recorded at the FAA Aircraft Registry; or